Steve Titmus: Public Relations

 Titmus is also strategic corporate communications consultant specialising in stakeholder engagement.
 He has advised clients from finance, tourism, sport, government, civil construction and not for profits.
 He has operated his own private business since 1997, been Northern Tasmanian Manager of Tasmania's most successful full service agency Corporate Communications (Tas.)
 Pty Ltd.

 In 2012, Titmus was appointed as communications and media officer for the Devonport City Council.

 Awards

 During his time reporting on sport in Tasmania, Titmus was awarded Cricket Tasmania's "Journalist of the Year" award on three occasions along with AFL Tasmania's "Electronic Journalist of the Year", also on three occasions.

 Charity

 Titmus has also been involved in voluntary charity work.
-He has raised funds for numerous charities including the St Giles Society and Camp Quality for more than two decades.
+He has raised funds for numerous charities including the St Giles Society (a Tasmanian charity supporting children with disabilities) and Camp Quality for more than two decades.
 He continues to assist St Giles and has been awarded for his contribution.

 Personal life

-Titmus has a son, Christopher Titmus, to a previous relationship.
+Titmus has a son, Christopher Titmus, from a previous relationship.

 Titmus is married to Robyn and has two daughters.
 His elder daughter is swimmer Ariarne Titmus, who won three gold medals at the 2018 Commonwealth Games and two gold medals at the 2020 Summer Olympics in 2021.